 2. Whole-self authenticity is something that many women need and want in their work, but often can’t have in their current jobs and work-lives.
-For thousands of women, if they can’t be real, true, transparent, honest and authentic at work – and can’t be recognized, valued and appreciated for what they bring to the table -- they won’t want to follow the leadership at the helm or do what it takes to succeed in their organizations or roles.
+For thousands of women, if they can’t be real, true, transparent, honest and authentic at work – and can’t be recognized, valued and appreciated for what they bring to the table -- they won’t want to follow the shadow of leadership at the helm or do what it takes to succeed in their organizations or roles.
 If the political environment is so crushing, and the competitive terrain so negative that work feels like “theatre” and women have to pretend to be something they are not (which it did for me for numbers of years in my corporate life), then it’s not sustainable, and not worth it.

 3. Life, family and other priorities clash and work policies still do not create environments conducive to many women being able to effectively manage and balance multiple life priorities.